Square’s global teams go remote with Slack

 #wfh-lunchfor teammates to take midday breaks and share recipes, new snacks and nutritious pantry hacks

-Walsh also stresses the need to set work parameters, and encourages teammates to adopt a ‘virtual commute’ so that employees can ramp up in the morning and disconnect in the evening.
+Walsh also stresses the need to set work parameters and encourages teammates to adopt a “virtual commute” so employees can ramp up in the morning and disconnect in the evening.

-As a team lead, Walsh recognises that keeping people connected during the coronavirus pandemic is paramount to Square’s success and, more importantly, team morale.
+As a team lead, Walsh recognizes that keeping people connected during the coronavirus pandemic is paramount to Square’s success and, more importantly, team morale.